 The results of the survey undertaken once the mitigation measures have been implemented would be included in a report which would be submitted to the EA within 2-weeks of the survey.
 This report would also include additional feedback from the complainant following the investigation and implementation of mitigation measures.

 Where mitigation measures have been implemented to reduce noise emissions, it will be recorded (as corrective actions) and made available for examination.
 These records will be retained by the Site.

 Complaints Form

-Table 5-1 Noise Complaints Form